Lead futures up on firm demand | Devdiscourse

-Lead prices were trading higher by 0.06 per cent to Rs 155.80 per kg in futures trade on Monday as participants built up fresh positions driven by pick-up in demand at the spot market.
+Lead prices were trading higher by 0.22 percent to Rs 156.30 per kg in futures trade on Monday as participants built up fresh positions driven by a pick-up in demand at the spot market.

-On the Multi Commodity Exchange, lead for delivery in October contracts edged higher by 10 paise, or 0.06 per cent, to Rs 155.80 per kg in a business volume of 12 lots.
+On the Multi Commodity Exchange, lead for delivery in September contracts edged higher by 35 paise, or 0.22 percent, to Rs 156.30 per kg in a business volume of 1,366 lots.

 Market analysts said fresh positions created by traders due to upsurge in demand by battery-makers in the physical market mainly helped lead prices to trade higher.